 Colin J. O’Boyle is a shareholder at Elliott Greenleaf, P.C.’s Blue Bell office.

 Mr. O’Boyle is an active member of the Pennsylvania Bar Association.
-He is currently the Chair of the Young Lawyers Division and serves on the PBA’s Board of Governors.
+He is currently the Immediate Past Chair of the Young Lawyers Division and serves on the PBA’s Board of Governors.
 He is also a member of the PBA House of Delegates.

 Mr. O’Boyle is also an active member of the Montgomery Bar Association.
 He is currently the co-chair of the MBA’s Rules of Civil Court Committee.
 He previously served as a member of the Board of Directors, a member of the Executive Council, the Chair of the Young Lawyers Section, and the Chair of the MBA’s Law Reporter Committee.
 He is a past Editor of the MBA’s Law Reporter.